oat-sa/taohub-articles/forge/documentation-for-core-components/front-js.md

 -   ‘deps’ : list the scripts to load by action
 -   ’\$actionName : the scripts to load or an array of scripts to load.
 They will be loaded for all requests that match /\$extensionName/\$ModuleName/\$actionName

-The loaded scripts are considered as controller, it means : if the script expose of function `start`, this function will be executed after load.\
+The loaded scripts are considered as controller, it means : if the script expose of function `start`, this function will be executed after load.<br/>

 In the preview example, the controller `controller/preview/itemRunner` will look like:

     define(function(){